compwiz32/website/content/posts/2022/powershell-learning-resources.md

 ---
-title: 'Jumpstart: PowerShell Learning Resources'
+title: 'Jump Start: PowerShell Learning Resources'
 description: Need to skill up on PowerShell?
 Here's a list of resources I recommend to get your yourself started learning.
 date: 2022-01-05
 authors: [mike]